The Youth Cadetship Scheme offers roles within the Victorian Public Service (VPS) to young people who have experienced barriers to employment.

 It provides an opportunity to learn on the job while completing accredited training.
 This offers young people a pathway to a meaningful career while contributing to a more diverse and inclusive Victorian public sector workforce.

-The Youth Cadetship Scheme has been developed in collaboration with the Community and Public Sector Union (CPSU).
+The Youth Cadetship Scheme was developed in collaboration with the Community and Public Sector Union (CPSU).

 How does the Youth Cadetship Scheme work?

-- Offers entry-level VPS positions to eligible young people who have graduated from the Youth Employment Scheme (YES) or referred from a Jobs Victoria Partner.
+- offers two-year entry-level VPS positions to eligible young people who have graduated from the Youth Employment Scheme (YES) or who are referred from a Jobs Victoria Partner

 - resident in a rural or remote area of Victoria

 - early school leaver (prior to year 12)

 - single parent